-IFRS 17 together with IFRS 9 will result in a profound change to the accounting in IFRS financial statements for insurance companies.
+IFRS 17 together with IFRS 9 will result in a profound change as compared with the current measurement approach, including in so far as the presentation of the financial statements are concerned.
 Management is considering the implications of these standards and their impact on the Company's financial results and position.
+The standards are effective from 1 January 2023 and will require restatement of comparatives.